matt-harvey/tabulo/README.md

 a table showing the email, first name, last name and ID of each user, with column headings.
 Also, we want the ID column to be right-aligned, because it's a number.

-In `terminal_table`, we could achieve this as follows:
+In `terminal-table`, we could achieve this as follows:

 ```ruby
 rows = User.all.map { |u| [u.email, u.first_name, u.last_name, u.id] }